gupy-io/searchops/docs/RTR/README.md

 State 4: <CreateRequest line 112, col 18 to line 116, col 30 of module zdr2>
 ```

-As expected, the new document is written to the new index, but until the read
+The new document is written to the new index, but until the read alias is
-alias is swapped later on, readers are getting inconsistent responses.
-What if
+swapped later on, readers are getting inconsistent responses.
+What if we just
-we just swap the read alias earlier?
+swap the read alias ealier?

-It doesn't matter how early, the result is the same.
-The ealiest possible is
-right after the creation of the new index:

 ```
 process ZDR = "Zero Downtime Reindex"